 - on the one hand there is the usufruct which includes the right to use the property and receive income from it

-- on the other there is the bare ownership which includes the right to dispose of it.
+- on the other there is the bare ownership which is the usufruct encumbered property

 The right of ownership is therefore a combination of the usufruct and the bare ownership .

 Usufruct is most commonly for life, i.e. is extinguished with the death of the person holding it.
 It may also be constituted for a set term; this is known as temporary usufruct.
-The person who holds the right to use the property and receive income from it is known as the usufructuary while the person who has the right to dispose of the property is known as the bare owner.
+The person who holds the right to use the property and receive income from it is known as the usufructuary.
+But selling the housing can only be done with the agreement of the usufructuary and the bare owner.